AnthonyGiretti/angular8-grpc-aspnetcore3-1-demo/README.md

 ## Step 1

-Clone the repository https://github.com/AnthonyGiretti/aspnetcore3-grpc-samples and run it (don't forget to install the database)
+Clone the repository https://github.com/AnthonyGiretti/aspnetcore3-grpc-samples and run it (don't forget to install the database else by default in-memory is used)

 ## Step 2